ktor-doc-jp/ktor-doc-jp/quickstart/guides/0application.md

 ---
-title: Application
+title: First App
 caption: Creating Your First Application
 category: quickstart
+permalink: /quickstart/guides/application.html
+redirect_from:
-permalink: /quickstart/application.html
+- /quickstart/application.html
-priority: 0
+ktor_version_review: 1.0.0
 ---

-This tutorial will help guide you through the steps needed to create a simple self-hosted Ktor server application that responds to HTTP requests with `Hello, World!`.
+In this tutorial you will learn how to create a simple self-hosted Ktor server application that responds to HTTP requests with `Hello, World!`.
-Ktor applications can be built using common build systems such as [Maven](https://kotlinlang.org/docs/reference/using-maven.html) or [Gradle](https://kotlinlang.org/docs/reference/using-gradle.html).
+Ktor applications can be built using common build systems such as [Maven](/quickstart/quickstart/maven.html) or [Gradle](/quickstart/quickstart/gradle.html).

 **Table of contents:**